How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 4. Limit Alcohol Consumption

-Excessive alcohol is one of the leading causes of liver cirrhosis, alcoholic hepatitis, and liver failure.
+Chronic alcohol intake is one of the leading causes of liver cirrhosis, alcoholic hepatitis, and liver failure.
 The liver breaks down alcohol, but chronic consumption causes inflammation, fibrosis, and irreversible damage.

 Safe Alcohol Tips:

-- Limit to 1 drink/day for women and 2 drinks/day for men (if at all).
+- Limiting to 1 drink/ day for women and 2 drinks/day for men.

 - Take alcohol-free days during the week.